-How INSOMNIA The good news is that treating one can improve both BY Lisa Fields homas Muller-Rorich fell into a depression while on holiday with his family back in 1992, when he was 38.
+HowINSOMNIA EPRESSION re INKFI The good news is that treating one can improve both ★ \star HFAI × BY Lisa Fields ★ homas Muller-Rorich fell into a depression while on holiday with his family back in 1992, when he was 38.
 Thomas found himself inexplicably unhappy, irritable and tense.
 He yelled at his children for playing noisily and picked fights with his wife over nothing.
 After returning home, his mood didn't lift; he lost his appetite and couldn't concentrate at the electrical engineering firm that he ran.
 Two years later, he was formally diagnosed with depression.
 Shortly after he began experiencing insomnia, waking at 4am with anxious feelings that prevented him from falling back asleep, making it even harder for him to be productive.
 "The combination of depression and insomnia definitely made things worse," says Thomas, now 67.
 "I felt empty and numb, and that everything I had done in life was wrong."
 It's becoming increasingly clear that insomnia and depression are linked.
 A widely cited 2011 German meta-analysis showed that insomnia doubles the risk of developing depression compared with those who have no sleep difficulties.
 And in 2020, follow-up research found that the conditions have a bi-directional relationship, and that early treatment for insomnia may help to prevent depression, although more study is needed.
 Globally, both insomnia and depression affect hundreds of millions of people of all ages.
-Approximately one-quarter of adults in New Zealand may suffer from a chronic sleep problem, highlighting insomnia as a major public health issue.
+Approximately one-third of the population in Singapore and Malaysia have reported experiencing insomnia as a medical condition that impacts their sleep.
 The World Health Organization (WHO) estimates 264 million people globally experience depression.
-Closer to home, estimates suggest that one in seven New Zealanders will suffer depression at some point in their life.
-And some people experience both simultaneously.
+And some people experience both insomnia and depression simultaneously.
 "Sleep disorders and depression often occur together," says psychotherapist and somnologist Dr Hans-Gunter Weess.
 "Up to 80 per cent of depressions are accompanied by sleep disorders.
 They're like siblings."

 And about half the number of people with insomnia report symptoms of depression.
 "Their risk of developing depression is up to three times higher, compared with people without sleep disorders," adds Dr Weess.
-Both conditions can negatively affect health: people with chronic How Insomnia & Depression Are Linked insomnia are more likely to have weaker immune systems and get sick more often, and they're at greater risk of high blood pressure, type 2 diabetes and heart disease.
+Both conditions can negatively affect health: people with chronic insomnia are more likely to have weaker immune systems and get sick more often, and they're at greater risk of high blood pressure, type 2 diabetes and heart disease.
 People with chronic depression are more likely to experience stress, chronic pain or weight gain, and they may be at risk of misusing drugs or alcohol.
 People may not always know which came first, insomnia or depression, but it isn't necessary to be sure.
 Research shows that treating one condition may improve symptoms of both.
 "It's not so much a case of the chicken or the egg, what caused what," says Dr Dan Chisholm, programme manager on mental health for the WHO.
 "The things that might help are going to help both of those conditions."

-Why insomnia may increase the risk of depression People with insomnia may have trouble shutting down their minds at bedtime.
-"They have very frequent, brief wake-reactions all the time," says clinical psychophysiologist Dr Dieter Riemann, founder of the European Insomnia Network.
-Dr Reimann co-authored the 2011 and 2020 studies mentioned earlier.
-"Usually, if you're a good sleeper, your whole brain and all relevant brain centres go into a sleep state.
+brain and all relevant brain centres go into a sleep state.
 We assume that in insomnia, some parts of the brain do not sleep as deeply."
 Repeatedly losing sleep this way can affect mood.